FunkyMonky1/Raspberry-PI-Server/README.md

 -Open Edit Configurations and
 Set Active profiles to local

--create a .env the project root with your own credentials:
+-create a .env file in the project root with your own credentials:
 ```
 DB_NAME=cloud_storage
 DB_USER=name